DUI Arrests Common Over Thanksgiving Holiday

 If you or someone you know experienced the unfortunate event of a DUI charge over the Thanksgiving holiday, you are not alone.
 Many people in their attempt to relax, fall into the trap of drinking at a family dinner and then driving home too soon after the beverage(s) have been consumed.
 Around the holidays, it is common for Denver police to become vigilant in their patrol for drunk drivers.
 During this season, there is a steep increase in DUI related arrests.
 It is not uncommon for DUI checkpoints to be utilized during November and December.

 One of the biggest nights for DUI’s is Thanksgiving Eve; many people flock to bars for a night of celebration.
-Law enforcement are very aware that many people will drive home after having consumed alcohol and thus tend to utilize check points on this night.
+Law enforcement is very aware that many people will drive home after having consumed alcohol and thus tend to utilize checkpoints on this night.
 This is particularly beneficial as checkpoints have different criteria to make arrests, eliminating the need for probable cause that is required during a routine traffic stop.

 One helpful defense may be related to problems with the testing used to establish your blood or breath alcohol level.